 The researchers, including Princeton’s David Sanders, Chanelle Jumper, and Paul Ackerman, tried to disrupt this cell melding.
 Using an automated system, they tested the effects of about 6,000 compounds, as well as more than 30 tweaks to the spike protein.
 These experiments and others suggested that if SARS-CoV-2’s membrane lacks cholesterol, the virus cannot enter its target cell.

-“Cholesterol has been very well studied as an important factor in a large number of viral infections,” says Peter Kasson, a scientist at the University of Virginia who studies the physical mechanisms of viral disease.
+“Cholesterol has been very well studied as an important factor in a large number of viral infections,” says Peter Kassonexternal link, opens in a new tab, a scientist at the University of Virginia who studies the physical mechanisms of viral disease.
 “The interesting thing is that cholesterol’s role in viral entry varies a lot between viruses.”
 It’s not clear exactly how cholesterol aids SARS-CoV-2, but understanding that process could offer clues about the biology of infection, says Kasson, who was not involved in the research.

 The apparent beneficial effect of statins extends to other viral infections, too.
 Some research suggests that these drugs impair the influenza virus by depriving it of cholesterol, Kasson says.
 But that may not be the only way the drugs can alter the course of viral infections, he says.
 “It’s a little complicated because statins also modify the immune response.”